ealush/context/README.md

 Not what we wanted...

-We want a function that will run our function, have access to values but wont require us to modify our existing function.
+We want a function that will run our function, have access to values but won't require us to modify our existing function.

 so lets create a function called track.
 'track' will return a function that will modify values and run out function